shivamkj/EcomProducts/README.md

-# API Authentication using NodeJs
+# NodeJs E-Commerce Product REST API

 The REST API application for managing products for E-Commerce site.
 It based on Node.js & Express.
 Architecture is mix of MVC and clean architecture.